joekreu/basic_pcp/README.md

 Furthermore, prefix operators are assigned a fake left binding power of `100`, and postfix operators are assigned a fake right binding power of `100`.
 This procedure virtually converts the unary operators to infix operators, with typically very different _lbp_ and _rbp_.
-'Normal' binding powers are required to be less than 100.
+Therefore, 'normal' (user defined) binding powers are required to be less than 100.

 By inserting fake operands, the expression `(1)` becomes